What is your job?

-What do you love about living in the Tri-State?
+What do you love about living here?

 You mean besides the Reds?
 I’ve been obsessed with the Reds since I was 10 years old.
 As a kid, I would sneak the radio under my pillow to listen to Marty and Joe once I was supposed to be in bed.
 I also coach my boys in baseball and this is a great baseball town.

 With my family, we enjoy hitting the local breweries and restaurants.
 Salazar is our favorite restaurant.